huggingface/hub-docs/docs/hub/unity-sentis.md

 Each repository will contain several types of files:

 * ``sentis`` files: These are the main model files that contain the neural networks that run on Unity.
-* ``ONNX`` files: This is an alternative format which you can include as well as, or instead of, the Sentis files.
+* ``ONNX`` files: This is an alternative format that you can include as well as, or instead of, the Sentis files.
-* ``cs`` file: These are C# files which contain the code to run the model on Unity.
+* ``cs`` file: These are C# files that contain the code to run the model on Unity.
 * ``info.json``: This file contains information about the files in the repository.
 * Data files.
-These are other files which are needed to run the model.
+These are other files that are needed to run the model.
 They could include vocabulary files, lists of class names etc. Some typical files will have extensions ``json`` or ``txt``.
 * ``Readme.md``.
 This file contains instructions on how to use the model.

 ## Running the model
 Always refer to the instructions on the model card.
 It is expected that you have some knowledge of Unity and some basic knowledge of C#.

-First open Unity 2023 or above and create a new scene.
+First, open Unity 2023 or above and create a new scene.

-In general you will want to download your model files (``*.sentis``) and data files and put them in the StreamingAssets folder which is a subfolder inside the Assets folder.
+In general, you will want to download your model files (``*.sentis``) and data files and put them in the StreamingAssets folder which is a subfolder inside the Assets folder.
 (If this folder does not exist you can create it).

 Next place your C# file on an object in the scene such as the Main Camera.